mvousden/jenkinsfile-demo/README.md

 We cannot (yet):

  - Integrate slack notifications.
  - Poll SCM at regular intervals.
+The better option would be to set up a GitHub webhook, but that requires making the Jenkins server public.
+Doing this would be worth testing.
  - Ignore commits with the "[ci-skip]" string in their message.
  - Split builds into test and build jobs, as we do already with simulation packages.